File Upload Webhooksfor Automated Workflows

 Stop writing Cron jobs that wake up every 60 seconds to check a bucket.
-Rilavek fires a signed webhook the millisecond a file upload completes — giving you real-time triggers for ETL, AI pipelines, and business workflows.
+Rilavek fires a signed webhook as soon as a file upload completes — giving you near-real-time triggers for ETL, AI pipelines, and business workflows.

 From file upload to your API in three steps